tsgates/arch-wiki-markdown/wiki/Emacs.md

 > As a daemon

 Emacs can take some time to start since it has to load the .emacs file each time.
-Besides, you may want to access the same files from differant instances.
+Besides, you may want to access the same files from different instances.
 Since version 23, Emacs is capable to run as a daemon to which users can connect.
 To run Emacs as a daemon: